heptarch/heptarch.github.io/drafts/demon.md

 itself at will.
 It imagines raising an arm; dirt, water and air congeal muddily into a limb.
-It imagines a fire; oxygen sublimes and ignites itself, and the surface of the chamber grows uniformly cool.
+It imagines a fire; oxygen sublimes and ignites, while the surface of the chamber grows uniformly cool.

 The locus splits and asks: